-Jon Eckhardt is the Pyle Bascom Professor in Business Leadership and an associate professor at the University of Wisconsin-Madison.
-At the WID he is currently managing a team of researchers who are improving entrepreneurship and innovation in academia.
-He has taught in the undergraduate, MBA, Ph.D. and executive education programs.
-He is also the Editor in Chief at Entrepreneur and Innovation Exchange—an online publication bridging research and practice in entrepreneurship.
+Eckhardt is guiding a team of researchers who are improving entrepreneurship and innovation in academia.
+He has taught in the undergraduate, MBA, Ph.D., and executive education programs.
+He is also the editor-in-chief at Entrepreneur and Innovation Exchange—an online publication bridging research and practice in entrepreneurship.

 Dr. Eckhardt is involved in leadership, research, and business.
 From 2012-2019, he was the Executive Director for the Weinert Center for Entrepreneurship where he revitalized the program, transforming it into a campus-wide program with an annual enrollment of over 1,800 students.
 This work included engaging alumni, fundraising, launching academic programs, and improving existing programs.

-Dr. Eckhardt’s involvement in business includes roles as a cofounder of the gener8tor business accelerator, which has helped to build over 91 companies that have gone on to raise over $300 million dollars in venture funding and employ over 3,000 people.
-He serves on profit and non-profit boards and advises on entrepreneurship, innovation, and the application of data science to business.
-He has given talks on entrepreneurship and innovation to business groups including at business retreats and c-suite board meetings.
+Dr. Eckhardt’s involvement in business includes roles as a cofounder of the gener8tor business accelerator, which has helped to build over 1,263 companies that have gone on to raise over $2 billion dollars in venture funding and employ over 10,000.
+He serves on for-profit and non-profit boards and advises on entrepreneurship, innovation, and the application of data science to business.
+He has given talks on entrepreneurship and innovation to business groups, including at business retreats and c-suite board meetings.

 Dr. Eckhardt involves business leaders and entrepreneurs in his research projects.
 Dr. Eckhardt has won several awards for teaching and researching entrepreneurship, including a $50,000 fellowship from the Ewing Marion Kauffman Foundation and a Schulze Distinguished Professorship (2015-21) for establishing a record of scholarship that is making significant contributions to the body of research in the field of entrepreneurship.